KaranShah1911/Tic-Tac-Toe/readme.md

 ## Features

 -   **Human vs Human**: Two players can play against each other.
--   **Impossible-AI vs Human**: An AI that never loses plays against a human.
+-   **Impossible-AI vs Human**: An AI that never loses against a human.
 -   **Normal-AI vs Human**: A basic AI that makes random moves plays against a human.
 -   **Responsive and Modern Design**: The game has a modern and appealing look with smooth animations and a clean interface.